 “This project addresses a failure of existing procedures to provide victims of elder abuse with a sense of justice and reassurance that the abuse will not continue.
 It is highly innovative in its approach, particularly the involvement of victims and the integration of research and practice.
 Although based in Wales, the findings of the project will have international significance.”

 The reason Choice is needed

-Professor John Williams, Head of the Department of Law and Criminology at Aberystwyth University has said;
+Professor John Williams, of Aberystwyth Law School has said;

 “Our earlier research shows that victims of elder abuse want two things.